autocontracts/permissioned-blocks/whitepaper.md

 </p>

 Benefits:
-- <b> Privacy</b> - The statechain address is the result of a one-way hashing function.
+- <b> Privacy</b> - The statechain address is the result of a one-way hashing function of the state information.
 Determination of the state information from the address alone cannot be calculated.
-Only by busing IPFS to resolve the content of the address can the state information be known.
-The Permissioned Blocks security model described below has been designed to protect secure this information.
+Only by resolving the content of the address using the IPFS protocol can the state information be known.
+The Permissioned Blocks security model described below, extends the IPFS protocol with a security layer to protect resolving IPFS addresses by unauthorised actors.
-- <b> Cost</b> - By storing only the statechain address on the blockchain significantly reduces the storage costs to negligible in comparison to storing the complete state history of the smart contract.
+- <b> Cost</b> - By storing only the statechain address on the blockchain significantly reduces the storage costs to negligible in comparison to storing the complete state history of the smart contract in the blockchain.

 ## IPFS as Decentralised Storage

 ## Statechain Security Model

-Resolving the statechain requires both authentication of the request message and verificaton that the requestor is authorised to access the information.
+Resolving the statechain requires both authentication and authorisation.
+Authentication that the request message was sent by the requestor and verificaton that the requestor is authorised to access the statechain.

-- <b> Authentication</b> occurs by harnessing the blockchain's account features.
-A user proves the authenticity of the message requesting the statechain via a digital signature.
+- <b> Authentication</b> - occurs by harnessing the blockchain's account features.
+A requestor proves the authenticity of the message being sent via a digital signature.
 The digital signature is produced using a blockchain account that they own.
-- <b> Authorisation</b> occurs through a verification procedure that checks that the requestor is authorised to access the statechain information.
-The smart contract that holds the address for linking the statechain stores a mapping of blockchain accounts to capabilities.
-These capabilities specify permission to access the statechain and to execute various smart contract funtions.
+- <b> Authorisation</b> - occurs through a verification that the requestor is authorised to access the statechain information.
+This is performed by checking with the smart contract that is linked to the statechain that the requestor is authorised.
+The smart contract stores a mapping of blockchain accounts to capabilities.
+These capabilities specify permissions to access the statechain and to execute various smart contract functions.

 ## Secure Transmisson of State Information